davidrbradshaw/HPCC/automated-ohpc-install-script-draft.md

 perl -pi -e "s/SELINUX=enforcing/SELINUX=disabled/" /etc/selinux/config
 ```
 3. Reboot the machine:

-\n Note: Your connection to the cluster will end, and you need to wait a few minutes while the cluster reboot before you can re-connect.
+Note: Your connection to the cluster will end, and you need to wait a few minutes while the cluster reboot before you can re-connect.
 ```
 reboot
 ```